bashiroglu/developing-front-employeesmanagerapp/README.md

+After download project files, in the project directory, you can run :

+### `npm start`

 ## Employee Manager App

 This is my first React project which I code without any tutorial, however sometimes I need some tecnical knowledge in particular topics and I refresh my knowledge about it.
 Firstly, I used class based components but then I transfered it to functional components to practice hooks and state.
 As a front-end library I used Bootstarp to not lose time with styling, instead focus on React logic.

+This is the first project that is designed and coded by me.
+In some concepts, I don't know what I am doing.
+Because I haven't seen them in anywhere, I just thought that it may be possible to do like this and I did(sometimes it worked).
+I will list thoso below

+1. There are many to count, in starting I thought it will be less but now I realize most of application is not acceptable in terms of clean code(esepecially in front side), maintainablity etc., although it works .
+I understand many things that why we are not supposed to use them.

 ###### In this application I prefered to go wide rather than deep.
 I tried to add as much features as possible but I made many bugs while adding features.